 - A grant was made to Columbia University which was directed specifically to GBA-related research.

 - A grant was made to Columbia University which was directed specifically to GBA-focused bioinformatics in search of new targets for our research.

 - Prevail Therapeutics was launched by The Silverstein Foundation, Dr. Asa Abeliovich, REGENXBIO and OrbiMed.
 The company is focused on developing novel biologic therapies for Parkinson’s Disease and other neurodegenerative diseases.
 Prevail entered an exclusive worldwide license agreement with REGENXBIO to develop and commercialize certain gene therapy products using REGENXBIO’s proprietary gene therapy technology, NAV AAV vectors.

 - A grant was made to the Michael J. Fox Foundation for Parkinson’s Research directed specifically to GBA-related research.

-- A grant was made to the Parkinson’s Institute and Clinical Center in San Francisco to allow Executive Director, Dr. Carrolee Barlow and her team to complete a study of the clinical manifestations of genetic (GBA, LRRK2, etc.) as compared to sporadic Parkinsons, specifically as it relates to neurons in the GI tract.
-Data from this study can be used by pharmaceutical companies in collaboration with Dr. Barlow’s team and the FDA to design and quickly advance novel clinical models.
+- A grant was made to the Parkinson’s Institute and Clinical Center in San Francisco to allow then Executive Director, Dr. Carrolee Barlow and her team to complete a study of the clinical manifestations of genetic (GBA, LRRK2, etc.) as compared to sporadic Parkinsons, specifically as it relates to neurons in the GI tract.
+Data from this study can be used by pharmaceutical companies to design and quickly advance novel clinical models.